API Reference

 Returns:

-Transformed embeddings in the target space
+The embeddings rotated into the target space (embeddings @ orthogonal_matrix).

 >>> import numpy as np